Looking for the full trash separation guide?

 💡 Quick Answer

-Expats in Japan should follow local municipal guidelines for trash separation, which typically involve sorting waste into categories like burnable, non-burnable, recyclables, and oversized items, and disposing of them on specific collection days.
+Expats in Japan should follow their local municipality’s trash rules.
+Waste is usually separated into categories such as burnable, non-burnable, recyclables, PET bottles, cans, bottles, and oversized items, with specific collection days for each.

 Understanding Your Local Rules